Chidambaram gets 2 hours time to appear before CBI in INX Media case

 Anticipatory bail rejected: SC turns down Chidambaram's plea for early listing

 Team of officials returned to his residence and pasted a notice asking Chidambaram to appear before R Parthasarthy, CBI Deputy SP, who is probing the case to record his statement under Section 161 of the CrPC.
 Sources said the notice has also been sent to his email ID.
 However, it could not be immediately ascertained when the notice was issued to Chidambaram, a senior Congress leader.
-Chidambaram is likely to seek protection from arrest from the Supreme Court Wednesday morning.
+Chidambaram is likely to seek protection from arrest from the Supreme Court on Wednesday morning.

 The Delhi High Court on Tuesday refused to grant any protection to Chidambaram from arrest by the CBI and the Enforcement Directorate.
 He failed to get an audience from Chief Justice of India Ranjan Gogoi on Tuesday for urgent hearing of his appeal in the Supreme Court against the Delhi High Court order dismissing his anticipatory bail plea.
 A team of lawyers led by senior advocate and Chidambaram's party colleague Kapil Sibal was told by the registrar (judicial) to mention the petition on Wednesday morning in the Supreme Court.

-The CBI had registered an FIR on May 15, 2017, alleging irregularities in the Foreign Invest ment Promotion Board (FIPB) clearance granted to the media group for receiving overseas funds of Rs 305 crore in 2007 during Chidambaram's tenure as finance minister.
+The CBI had registered an FIR on May 15, 2017, alleging irregularities in the Foreign Investment Promotion Board (FIPB) clearance granted to the media group for receiving overseas funds of Rs 305 crore in 2007 during Chidambaram's tenure as finance minister.

 Thereafter, the ED lodged a money laundering case in this regard in 2018.